jacky5823a/docs/AccountingPlatformAPI/XG/accounting-platform-en.md

 - Because of avoid settling repeatedly, our system only invokes the callback once when updating balance.
 If there is timeout or something unexpected response, our system won't re-invoke again.
 So please check the failed cases from [GetRequestHistoryByTime api](https://staging-agent.jetcafe.life/swagger/public/index.html?lang=en#/Seamless2.0/post_api_keno_api_xg_casino_GetRequestHistoryByTime) regularly, and according to the `RequestJson` in response to fix the balance of members.
 - Please provide test account on staging(test) environment of your system after completing all of seamless callbacks.
 We need to test its working fine on staging.

-### Seamless1.x
+### Seamless1.1

 - Only Seamless wallet agents available.
-The 1.0 version would be deprecate after 2022-10-17, please upgrade to the 1.1 or 2.0 version.
+The 1.0 version was deprecated, and our system force upgraded to the 1.1 version after 2022-10-17.
 - Please setting the seamless callbacks(balance/bet/settle/rollback) on the personal game setting page of the backstage.
 - Refer to the [How to handle the balance of members](../../SeamlessWalletAPI1.x/handle-balance.md) and [XG Seamless Wallet API ](https://app.swaggerhub.com/apis/x-gaming-bet/xg-seamless_wallet_api_en/1.1) documents to implement all of seamless callbacks.
 - If the game round canceled before settlement, our system will invoke the rollback callback.